davidmeredith/devsGuidebook/devGuidebook.md

 What does polymorphism mean to you?
 For those with background in OPP, you most likely think of inheritance using an abstract base-classes with sub-type specialisations.
 However, I agree with [Bruce Eckle](https://www.youtube.com/watch?v=ojffu0F_aQQ) in that it should be regarded as a much broader term, and polymorphism can crop-up all over:

 > [!TIP]
-Don't limit your understanding of Polymorphism to inheritance alone, it broadly means that 'a single type can represent multiple types.'
+Don't limit your understanding of Polymorphism to inheritance alone, it broadly means that '__a single type can represent multiple types__.'

 If we acknowledge this interpretation, then polymorphism can include:
 | Polymorphism type   | Description|